- Supply Chain Platform

 - About Us

 Supply chain metrics are becoming an increasingly vital part of any operational performance toolbox.
 Long gone are the days when metrics were only reserved for data scientists and super ‘techy’ individuals who could make computers dance to a tune.

 At Tecsys, we have been working with supply chain metrics for more than 35 years, but these last few years we’ve really seen its use become democratized and available to any distribution manager.
-Therefore, I thought it would be interesting to walk through the four key supply chain metrics that I’d recommend to any distribution leader striving to measure the efficiency of your operations.
+Therefore, I thought it would be interesting to walk through the four key supply chain metrics that I’d recommend to any warehouse management leader striving to measure the efficiency of your operations.

 Also referred to as the cash conversion cycle (CCC), this metric measures your overall end-to-end supply chain performance.
 The goal of measuring this supply chain metric is to provide a clear picture of the time required for your organization to pay for a raw material or vendor product and get that cash back into your organization by payment from your customer.
 Your goal should be a shorter cash-to-cash cycle time, but the benchmark is typically 30 to 45 days.
 Lower cycle times are better for small companies that do not have the cash flow to allow for longer payment periods.

 You calculate this metric by the number days of inventory on hand plus the number of days in payables outstanding minus the number of days in receivables outstanding.